See Credit Details Below

 Why You Should Attend

 Hear from current and former SEC staff and leading experts on GAAP, disclosure, audit and more at this year’s Midyear Forum!
-Attendees will learn about the standard-setting agendas of the FASB and PCAOB, as well as updates on rulemaking, interpretive guidance, frequent comments, and enforcement actions emanating from the SEC.
+Attendees will learn about the accounting and disclosure related to COVID-19, details of implementing the SEC’s new MD&A guidance, as well as standard-setting agendas of the FASB, updates on rulemaking, interpretive guidance, frequent comments, and enforcement actions emanating from the SEC.
 Our expert faculty will provide practical approaches to new and complex accounting and disclosure requirements.

 What You Will Learn